ad unit placeholder ad unit placeholder ad unit placeholder

 • Often, employers will ask you about your hobbies to assess whether you would be a good culture fit for their company.

-If, for example, a company is big on volunteering, hearing that you’ve been heavily involved in charity or community work would indicate to an employer that you would be a good match for their team.
+If, for example, a company is big on volunteering, hearing that you’ve been heavily involved in charity or community work would indicate to an employer that you would be a good match.

 Likewise, if a team is heavily involved in outdoor activities, your involvement in similar pursuits would signify that you’d be a great cultural fit.

-Check out our recent blog post 10 things graduate employers find more impressive than your grades.
+Check out our blog post on 10 things graduate employers find more impressive than your grades.

 What’s the difference between hobbies and interests? 🤔